The Fighting O'Flynn: Source Material

 The movie was based on a play The O'Flynn by Justin Huntly McCarthy which premiered in 1910 starring Sir Herbert Tree.
 It was set in Ireland during the reign of William of Orange and dealt with the attempt of James II to retake his throne.

 Huntly then adapted his play into a novel, which was published in 1910.

 Huntly's novel If I Were King was turned into a popular musical The Vagabond King.
 In the late 1920s The O'Flynn was adapted into an operetta and there were several announcements that it would play on Broadway over the next few years.
 It eventually opened in 1934.

 Film Development

 In 1946 Edward Small announced he had Robert Thoeren adapting a script from the book.
 The following year Douglas Fairbanks Jnr bought the rights to the novel and Thoren's script.
 Glynn Tyron was put to work on the script.

 In December 1948 Universal announced the film would be part of its lineup for the following year.
 It was Fairbanks' third independent production.

 Patricia Medina was borrowed from MGM.
 Her then husband Richard Greene was signed to play the villain.

 The film was shot in five weeks.

 Reception

 Filmink called it "a fun movie" where Carter plays "another good girl who looks like she wants to be naughty, a Maid Marian type, and Carter teams well with Fairbanks."

 Fairbanks and Carter were going to work together again on The Caballero but the film was not made.

+Adaptation

+An adaptation of the film was broadcast on the Screen Guild Players radio program on April 14, 1949.
+Douglas Fairbanks Jr. starred in the episode, and Helena Carter was featured.